daniel13306/Simple-Flask-Chat-Application/README.md

  * How does the Flask server work?

    - The Flask server is contacted by the client via HTTP Requests, REMEMBER: If your website/Flask application does NOT use SSL/HTTPS, your messages are NOT encrypted!
-(If you have SSL, The messages are encrypted.)
+(If you have SSL, and force HTTP to HTTPS, for example with cloudflare, The messages are encrypted.)

    - The Flask server has 3 different Functions, One to Create a new room, this function takes JSON input (Room Name sent by Client)